 Obviously, any movement of the turns with respect to each other changes the loops self-inductance, which causes a shift in the resonance frequency and SWR.
+So far, the loop turns are already attached at several points.
 The lowest point of the loop turn that is nearest the mast is already attached to the mast.
 The top of the two turns are attached to the "gallows".
-At the bottom, the ends of the loop's tubing are attached to each other with the vacuum capacitor.
-The next Figure shows the effect of just a smal breeze, when the movement of the windings is not restricted any further:
+At the bottom, the ends of the loop's tubing are attached to the vacuum capacitor "bottle".
+The next Figure shows a snaphot of the effect of just a smal breeze, when the movement of the loop turns is not restricted any further:

 Clearly, the movement of the loop-tuns must be limited.
 So I installed two spacers between the loop turns:

-Fig. X: Adding spacers to limit movement of the loop turns
+Fig. 39: Adding spacers to limit movement of the loop turns

 I decided to place them at the 3 and 9 o’clock position.
 Placing them lower would put them closer to the capacitor and the associated high voltage.
 However, I did not experiment with this.

-Fig. X: Two pairs of PVC spacers - for two different coil pitches
+Fig. 40: Two pairs of PVC spacers - for two different coil pitches

 In order to minimize the frequency shift, and any other potential effects, I minimized the amount of spacer material by drilling a hole in the spacers - vertically, to minimize water collecting in the spacer: